andrew/ultimate-awesome/README.md

 - [linux-free-tutorials](https://github.com/labex-labs/linux-free-tutorials) - Free Linux tutorials for beginners with 270 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [awesome-healthmetrics](https://github.com/leandromineti/awesome-healthmetrics) - A curated list of awesome resources at the intersection of healthcare and AI.
 - [awesome-kubernetes](https://github.com/lukecav/awesome-kubernetes) - A collection of tools for Kubernetes.
+- [remote-software-companies](https://github.com/RemoteByDefault/remote-software-companies) - Remote software companies list with tech stack and basic information about the compensation.
+Check it out! 🚀.
 - [awesome-pwa-ecommerce](https://github.com/sandermangel/awesome-pwa-ecommerce) - A collection of awesome cases and technologies around PWA in Ecommerce.
-- [awesome-cybersecurity](https://github.com/secnotes/awesome-cybersecurity) - A collection of awesome GitHub repositories about security.
 - [awesome-platform-engineering](https://github.com/ShakedBraimok/awesome-platform-engineering) - A curated list of awesome Platform Engineering tools, practices and resources.
 - [awesome-llm4tr](https://github.com/tongnie/awesome-llm4tr) - Exploring the Roles of Large Language Models in Reshaping Transportation Systems: A Survey, Framework, and Roadmap.
 - [Awesome-Online-Action-Detection](https://github.com/wangxiang1230/Awesome-Online-Action-Detection) - Awesome Online Action Detection.